 - A/B test social profiles for social proof – focus on small stories

 - A/B test conversational bot implementation

 - A/B test navigation away from your landing page – expanded content journeys

 - A/B test gamification features – be playful with your work

-By adopting these split testing options for your landing page strategies you’re no doubt going to stay ahead of the game, keep your visitors engaged and give your unique landing page the best opportunity it could have in addressing consumer needs in 2020.
+By adopting these split testing options for your landing page strategies you’re no doubt going to stay ahead of the game, keep your visitors engaged and give your unique landing page the best opportunity it could have in addressing consumer needs.

 Note: This article is a guest blog post by Ray Slater Berry.
 Ray is a content strategist at Outreach Humans, and has been working in social media and content marketing for eight years.
 He specializes in the tech, innovation and travel sectors.
 He has also recently published his first work of fiction, Golden Boy.